iceduu/xmu-beamer/README.md

 **Xiamen University unofficial Latex-Beamer template**

-Note: This template needs to be compiled using xelatex
+Note: This template needs to be compiled using XeLaTex

 ### Preview